MicrosoftDocs/connected-spaces/articles/mobile-app-download.md

 latest experience, security, and bug fixes.

 > [!NOTE]
-> The Connected Store mobile app will also run on new Apple silicon-based devices.
+> The Connected Spaces mobile app will also run on new Apple silicon-based devices.
 Microsoft has not validated full compatibility for the preview release.

 To download the app for your device, go to the Apple App Store or Google Play Store, or use the following direct links: